Participants choose their desired topic from the following list:

 Organizations are struggling to meet the growing demand for software enhancements.
 Developing and deploying custom software is a critical element of how companies innovate.
 Top-performing organizations develop many of their most important software solutions in-house.
 Recent studies have found, more than half of all software projects are late and over budget, with another 20 percent canceled outright.
 The application of AI in the software development process promises to mitigate many of these problems.

 AI can be immensely useful for both new application development and existing applications.
 In this use case, we will focus on the application of AI to existing applications.
 The global application modernization services market size is expected to grow from USD 11.4 billion in 2020 to USD 24.8 billion by 2025, at a Compound Annual Growth Rate (CAGR) of 16.8% during the forecast period.
 AI based solutions can play a significant role in modernizing existing applications and make them cloud native.

 AI can be used to refactor applications.
 Refactoring is defined as “the process of changing a software system in such a way that does not alter the external behavior of the code yet improves its internal structure”.
 Identifying refactoring opportunities is the first important stage in the refactoring process.
-The solution should provide developers refactoring recommendations with very less false positives, making developers to confidently use them.
+The solution should provide developers, refactoring recommendations with very few false positives, making developers confident use them.
 As a next step, automatic refactoring should be done to make the solution cloud native.
 For this project, an existing COM+ application can be refactored and converted to a cloud native application.